-- A. Direct the work of its employees to include the scheduling of overtime work. - B. Determine the number of classified positions in each rank in accordance to Section 143.021. - C. Hire, promote, demote, transfer, assign, and retain employees in positions within the City, subject to Civil Service regulations and/or terms of this Agreement. - D. Reprimand, suspend, discharge or terminate employees, subject to Civil Service regulations and/or the terms of this Agreement. - E. Maintain the efficiency of governmental operations. - F. Relieve employees from duties due to lack of work, subject to Civil Service regulations and/or the terms of this Agreement. - G. Utilize the Department in emergency situations to protect life and property. - H. Determine the methods, processes, means, personnel, and staffing levels (subject to any specific provisions of this Agreement) by which operations are to be carried out. - I. Determine personnel assignments, subject to the remaining specific provisions of this Agreement. - J. Use civilians in the Department to perform duties which do not presently have certified personnel in place except as specifically stated and do not require a sworn certified fire fighter.
-In this regard, the City is authorized to use civilians for the following positions or units: - 1.
+- A. Direct the work of its employees to include the scheduling of overtime work. - B. Determine the number of classified positions in each rank in accordance to Section 143.021. - C. Hire, promote, demote, transfer, assign, and retain employees in positions within the City, subject to Civil Service regulations and/or terms of this Agreement. - D. Reprimand, suspend, discharge or terminate employees, subject to Civil Service regulations and/or the terms of this Agreement. - E. Maintain the efficiency of governmental operations. - F. Relieve employees from duties due to lack of work, subject to Civil Service regulations and/or the terms of this Agreement. - G. Utilize the Department in emergency situations to protect life and property. - H. Determine the methods, processes, means, personnel, assignment and deployment of apparatuses and equipment, and staffing levels (subject to any specific provisions of this Agreement) by which the department's functions are to be carried out. - I. Determine personnel assignments, subject to the remaining specific provisions of this Agreement. - J. The City agrees that it will not use civilians to perform duties that would not be permitted under TLGC Chapter 143, except as provided below.
+The City is authorized to use civilians for the following positions or units: - 1.
 Fiscal Management - 2.
 Personnel Support (administrative staff)

-- 3. Clerical Support
+3. Clerical Support

-- 4. Delivery (supply)
+4. Delivery (supply)

-- 5. Fire Services/Vehicle and Equipment Maintenance (Provided that existing certified positions shall be maintained)
+- 5. Fire Services/Vehicle and Equipment Maintenance (Provided that existing fire officer positions shall be maintained as the supervisor)

 - 6. Industrial Sewing Technicians (Protective Clothing Repair)

-- 7. Supply and Warehousing (Provided that existing certified positions shall be maintained)
+- 7. Supply and Warehousing (Provided that existing fire officer positions shall be maintained as the supervisor)

 - 8. Purchasing

 - 9. Fire Photography

 - 10. Fire Protection Engineers

 - 11. Fire Protection Specialists

 - 12. Revenue collection and Billing

 - 13. Information Technology and Systems including CAD Administrator

 - 14. Office of Emergency Management

 - K. Except as otherwise specifically provided in this Agreement, the City, acting through the City Manager and the Chief, shall retain all rights and authority which by law it is their responsibility to enforce.